jatindodiya/File-Handling-Application/README.md

 ## How It Works

 - The app scans the input folder for files, including any files within nested folders.
-- Each file is divided into chunks using a custom `splitFile` function with Node.js streams.
+- Each file is divided into chunks using a custom `splitFile` function with Linux Commands.
 - Chunked files are saved in the output folder.
 - A `processed.json` file is generated to log and track all processed files.